mtnfog/entitydb/README.md

 ## Contributing

 Contributions via pull requests are absolutely always welcome.
-Before your pull request can be merged we ask you to complete a Contributors License Agreement (CLA).
+Before your pull request can be merged we ask you to complete a [Contributors License Agreement (CLA)](https://www.mtnfog.com/about/legal/contributor-license-agreement/).
 It is a simple form to protect both sides and should take less than five minutes of your time.

 ## License

-Copyright © 2016 Mountain Fog, Inc. (support@mtnfog.com)
+Copyright © 2016 Mountain Fog, Inc.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 For commercial licenses contact support@mtnfog.com or visit http://www.mtnfog.com.